Thanks, everybody, for being here during the Rush Honeymoon Week.

 You know what angers me?

-Our porous borders uh failing to be tough enough on the war on terror, that's what that's what uh gets me a little upset.
+Our porous borders failing to be tough enough on the war on terror.

-So, you know, different, I guess different things anger different people.
+So, you know, different, I guess, different things anger different people.

-So, Mark, please, you're a good dude, but don't say goofy things like that, that somehow President Obama's blackness makes it uh tricky for him to show anger.
+So, Mark, please, you're a good dude, but don't say goofy things like that, that somehow President Obama's blackness makes it tricky for him to show anger.

 Well, apparently so.